Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 ## Procedure and Method OverLoading

 MAIN procedures, Class methods and Interface methods contain the parameter overloading information for building Definitions and Prototypes.
-Class Construct and Destruct do not overload.
+Class Construct and Destruct do not overload (template restriction currently - not tested with compiler).

 ## Output files